Monday, December 18, 2017 at 7:30 pm

 Andrew revisits Mendelsohn’s Elijah this spring with the Georgian Bay Concert Choir.
 Passionate about oratorio, Andrew has had the pleasure of singing with many choirs and orchestras across the country.
 He has received praise for his interpretation of Verdi’s Requiem; Orff’s Carmina Burana, Handel’s Messiah, Saul, and Solomon; Brahms’s Requiem; Durable’s Requiem; Mendelssohn’s St Paul; and Faure’s Requiem.
 He has sung several works of Haydn: The Creation, The Seasons, Mass in a Time of War, and the Lord Nelson Mass.
 Andrew has performed the haunting Five Mystical Songs as well as the Fantasia on Christmas Carols, both by Vaughan Williams.
 He has performed as soloist in Beethoven’s Ninth Symphony and the composer's Mass in C. He has also sung the Jean Gilles Requiem and Howard Goodal’s Eternal Light Requiem.

 Ian Sadler began his musical training as a chorister at St. Paul’s Cathedral, London, England.
-He then won a music scholarship to The King’s School, Canterbury, followed by the Organ Scholarship to Bristol University.
+He then won a music scholarship to The King’s School, Canterbury, followed by an organ scholarship to Bristol University.
 During postgraduate study at London University, Ian held the Organ Scholarship at St. Paul’s Cathedral from 1978-80.
 Ian holds degrees in musicology and education, with organ diplomas from Trinity College of Music, London, and The Royal College of Organists.
-Before moving to Canada, his final engagement in the UK was to play the organ in the movie, Chariots of Fire.
+Before Ian moved to Canada, his final engagement in the UK was to play the organ in the movie, Chariots of Fire.

 Ian moved to Canada in 1980 following his appointments in Toronto as Director of Music at Grace Church-on-the-Hill and Choral Director at Upper Canada College.
 In 1986, the year that he became a Canadian citizen, he won 1st prize at the Syracuse International Organ Playing Competition in the USA.
-As a Canadian recitalist, he has since toured to Denmark, Sweden, Germany, France (Notre Dame Cathedral, Paris), Austria (Vienna’s St. Stephen’s Cathedral), Australia (Sydney, Newcastle, Adelaide, and Melbourne), the USA (New York, Boston, Grand Rapids, Ann Arbor, San Francisco, and Hawaii), and back to the UK (Winchester Cathedral, Truro Cathedral, Norwich Cathedral, York Minster, St. Giles – Edinburgh, Coventry Cathedral, Westminster Abbey, King’s College Cambridge, and St. Paul’s Cathedral).
+As a Canadian recitalist, Ian has toured extensively.
+Tours have taken him to Denmark, Sweden, Germany, France (Notre Dame Cathedral, Paris), Austria (Vienna’s St. Stephen’s Cathedral), Australia (Sydney, Newcastle, Adelaide, and Melbourne), the USA (New York, Boston, Grand Rapids, Ann Arbor, San Francisco, and Hawaii), and back to the UK (Winchester Cathedral, Truro Cathedral, Norwich Cathedral, York Minster, St. Giles - Edinburgh, Coventry Cathedral, Westminster Abbey, King’s College Cambridge, and St. Paul’s Cathedral).
 In 2000, Ian was presented with a Juno award for a choral CD by his Burlington chamber choir, Pro Musica.
+Ian has been involved with the launching of the organs at three major concert halls in Canada.
+He was invited to perform a programme of British music in the inaugural series of organ recitals at Jack Singer Hall, Calgary.
+He played the first recital in the inaugural series at Toronto’s Roy Thomson Hall and performed with the Edmonton Symphony Orchestra in a programme entitled "A Night At The Movies" to inaugurate the organ at the Winspeare Centre.

-In 2016, Ian was appointed organist of The Cathedral Church of St. James in Toronto.
+In 2016, Ian was appointed Organist of St. James’ Cathedral in Toronto.
 Ian is also conductor of The Stratford Concert Choir, a position he has held since 1989.
 He is also conductor of The Cathedral Singers of Ontario, a choir which he founded in 1999.
-In December, this choir sang for a week of services at St. Paul’s Cathedral in London England.
-In July 2017, The Cathedral Singers of Ontario will be choir-in-residence for a week at Lincoln Cathedral.
+In December, this choir will sing for a week of services at Chichester Cathedral in England.
+In August 2018, The Cathedral Singers of Ontario will be choir-in-residence for a week at Ely Cathedral.

 Paul has played in numerous Mirvish productions, including The Wizard of Oz, Mary Poppins, The Sound of Music, Wicked, The Phantom of the Opera, and Les Misérables, as well as in Dancap Productions, including My Fair Lady, Anne of Green Gables, South Pacific, and West Side Story.
 Paul has also performed in several productions at the Shaw Festival.
 Freelance work has allowed him to play with many well-known artists including, in 2015, Idina Menzel and Diana Krall.